lingui/js-lingui/website/docs/releases/migration-5.md

 // without new lines in start and end of tag
 ```

-Previously Lingui used some regexp based approach to normalize whitespaces in the JSX nodes processed by macro.
-That approach was not perfect and didn't follow JSX language grammar, that sometimes lead to unexpected results.
+Previously, Lingui used a regexp based approach to normalize whitespaces in the JSX nodes processed by macro.
+That approach was not perfect and didn't follow JSX language grammar, which sometimes lead to unexpected results.

-With this version lingui use the same set of rules to clean whitespaces as it's done in JSX.
-This lead to more anticipated results without unwanted cleaning of whitespaces.
+With v5, Lingui uses the same set of rules to clean whitespaces as it's done in JSX.
+This leads to more predictable results without unwanted cleaning of whitespaces.

 ### No whitespaces cleaning in `t` and other JS macros

-We've got a feedback which we agreed on that whitespaces cleaning in the JS macros is redundant and counterintuitive.
+Based on feedback from developers, it was agreed that whitespace cleaning in the JS macros is redundant and counterintuitive.

 ```js
 t`Label:◦` + value;
 ```

-Note the space after ":", it's expected by developer to be there, but "normalization" will remove it.
+Note the space after ":" - it's expected by developer to stay in the extracted string, but "normalization" would previously remove it.

-Other example would be a markdown, or just a whatever purpose developer want to have an original formatting.
+Other example would be markdown, or any reason for which developer wants to keep the original formatting.

-Starting from v5 cleaning whitespaces for JS macros is completely removed.
+Starting from v5, cleaning whitespaces for JS macros is completely removed.

 ### Migration